jimboy3100/jimboy3100.github.io/ExampleScripts/agario-bots2/agario-bots-proxies/README.md

 On Gather Proxy -> Proxy Checker -> Choose only SOCK5 (it takes 30 min) Export at least 1000 ALIVE proxies (not less), see the generated file and replace everything on proxies.txt after # SOCKS5

-You can also find proxy bots IPs from https://discord.gg/YkyS8zd , room #ａｇａｒｉｏ-ｂｏｔｓ-ｉｎｆｏｒｍａｔｉｏｎ
+You can also find proxy bots IPs from http://discord.gg/sK2Fkgw  , room #CHAT

 ** Recommended not to use other than SOCK5, also SOCK5 expire later and hide IP and countries.